 All information can be found at Banias Nature Reserve.

-A quick side note: anywhere at Banias, entrance to water is prohibited.
+A quick side note: anywhere at Banias, entrance to the water is prohibited.
 But when you show water to kids, they want to get in.
-Since we had time until lunch, we decided to visit a nearby Nature Reserve where the entrance to water is allowed.
-It is the Tel Dan Nature Reserve.
+Since we had time until lunch, we decided to visit the nearby Tel Dan Nature Reserve where the entrance to the water is allowed.

 We visited Tel Dan many times.
 Thus we went straight towards shallow pools where kids can have fun.
 More information about Tel Dan is available at Tel Dan Nature Reserve.